 When we went outside, on the Cathedral green, and found bungee jumping taking place with someone being winched up ready to jump.

-Would You Believe There’s Street Photography In Kabul
+Would You Believe There’s Street Photography In Kabul, Afghanistan

-I just watched a video which has impressed me as a technologist and photographer.
-It’s all about Street Photography in Kabul, i.e. taking very primitive instant photos in the street.
-If you are a technologist or photography see if you are impressed too.
-Watch the video of How to use an Afghan box camera (a “kamra-e-faoree”) below:
+I just watched the video presented here which has impressed me as a technologist and photographer.
+It’s all about Street Photography in Kabul the capital city of Afghanistan, i.e. taking very primitive instant photographs in the streets of Kabul.
+If you are a technologist or photographer you might be impressed.

-You will find more to read about the Afghan Box Camera here.
+You will find more to read about the Afghan Box Camera here, here and here.